slerman12/Builder/UnifiedML/src/ML/README.md

 ### TorchVision

-Here's ImageNet using the built-in torchvision Dataset with a custom transform:
+Here's how easy it is to start training on ImageNet using the built-in torchvision Dataset with a custom transform:

 ```console
 ML Dataset=ImageNet dataset.root='imagenet/' dataset.transform='transforms.Resize(64)'